 Canadian Rockies – Banff/Lake Louise

-There is a fair amount of walking on this trip, but none of the hiking is really very difficult.
+There is a fair amount of walking on this trip, but this can be done/modified at every activity level.

 Length: 8 days